 - An online End-user Questionnaire, which is partially using the Analytic Hierarchy Process and focuses mainly on business prioritization.
 The End-user Questionnaire was answered by 31 external end users who may be interested in using PALANTIR. - An online Technical Questionnaire, which targets Subject Matter Experts and focuses mostly on technologies.
-The Technical Questionnaire was answered by 27 Subject Matter Experts, from within and outside the consortium. - An internal requirement analysis that leverages the broad scope of technical expertise inside the consortium to define the requirements required to successfully demonstrate the PALANTIR use case demonstrations. - An analysis of the different laws and regulations that are currently in place and applies to PALANTIR.
+The Technical Questionnaire was answered by 27 Subject Matter Experts, from within and outside the consortium. - An internal requirement analysis that leverages the broad scope of technical expertise inside the consortium to define the requirements to successfully conduct the PALANTIR use case demonstrations. - An analysis of the different laws and regulations that are currently in place and apply to PALANTIR.

-From those methods, 61 functional and 28 non-functional requirements are defined.
-It should be noted that the analysis of the PALANTIR Use Cases is included in D2.2 instead of this document.
+Using the aforementioned methods, a final list of 63 functional and 28 non-functional requirements is incorporated into this deliverable, accommodating the feedback derived from the Advisory Board and the initial development and integration cycles.
+It should be noted that the analysis of the PALANTIR Use Cases is included in D2.4 instead of this document.
 Nevertheless, the requirements stemming from this analysis are included in this document.